Brian-E-Nguyen/All-Elite-Network/README.md

 This application is currently a work-in-progress.
 Below are aspects that I will include in the future:

 - Login module
+- Search module
 - YouTube API to embed Dark / Dark Elevation videos
-- implement database to store media data rather than hard-coding data
+- database to store media data rather than hard-coding data
 - mobile design

 ## Images